0LL13/pdf2textbox/README.rst

 ============

 A PDF-to-text converter based on pdfminer2.
-Converts PDF-files to text and avoids the caveats that multi-columned PDF-files have in store for the unsuspecting PDF converter.
+Converts PDF files with 2 columns to text and avoids the caveats that multi-columned PDF files have in store for the PDF converter.

 Features
 --------